Commercial leases and COVID-19 FAQs

 Parties are free to adopt alternative arrangements that work for them, provided both landlord and tenant agree to these arrangements.

-Is this unfair for landlords, particularly mum and dad investors who may have a mortgage to pay and no rent coming in?
+Is this unfair for landlords, particularly mum and dad investors who may have a mortgage to pay and no rent coming in, or who may face financial hardship?

-Tenants must also provide landlords with sufficient documentation to demonstrate a decline in turnover greater than 30 per cent in order to calculate rent reduction.
+You should provide your landlord with sufficient documentation to demonstrate actual decline in turnover, to calculate rent reduction.
 Landlords should act reasonably and not place onerous requests on tenants for documentation.

 Landlords must treat information provided by tenants as confidential, and use the information only for the purpose of complying with the NSW Regulation.